-In order to qualify for the exemption from the payment of transfer duty an institution, board or body must have as its sole or principal object the carrying on of any PBA (see 4.1.2).
-The sole or principal object of the institution, board or body must therefore be the carrying on of one or more of the activities required in section 10(1)(cA)(i) and those activities must also qualify as a PBA.
-The concept "sole or principal" denotes that either the "only or the main, most important, chief, predominant" object must be the carrying on of one or more of these activities.
+In order to qualify for the exemption from the payment of transfer duty, a statutory body must have as its sole or principal object the carrying on of any PBA (see 4.1.2).
+The sole or principal object of the statutory body must therefore be the carrying on of one or more of the activities required in section 10(1)(cA)(i) and those activities must also qualify as a PBA.
+The concept "sole or principal" denotes that either the "only or the main, most important, chief, predominant"12 object must be the carrying on of one or more of these activities.